Favourited 806 times

 For people without their own means of transportation: to get to the farm-->nearest airport-Myrtle Beach, SC(1 hour drive)--nearest train station-Dillon, SC(45 minute drive), nearest bus station--Whiteville, NC(20 minute drive).

 **If you need to be picked up & dropped off from these places, a fee will be charged.
-Ask when arranging your stay how much the fee for transportation will be.**
+Ask when arranging your stay how much the fee for transportation will be.
+If you require transportation to bus/train/airport prior to agreed departure date, there is an extra fee commensurate to the inconvenience to me. **

 Be considerate & schedule your arrival between 9am & 5pm.
 I do not want to drive to airport at 10pm!